MapleCCC/liblzw/README.md

 #### Decompression Algorithm Complexity

-Contrary to the compression algorithm,, LZW decompression algorithm consumes a stream of codes, decodes them on the fly, and emitted byte data.
+Contrary to the compression algorithm, LZW decompression algorithm consumes a stream of codes, decodes them on the fly, and emitted byte data.
 A string dict is built and maintained along with the process.
 Similar to the compression process, a running word is maintained during the process.
 The running word is empty at the beginning.

 Deciding on whether the code can be found in the string dict, the algorithm has **two** branches to go.